IcyBearLovesSleep/Human-readable-time-format/README.md

 # Human-readable-time-format

-a function that\n
-takes in a time unit (seconds) as argument
+a function that takes in a time unit (seconds) as argument

 return time duration as "?yrs ?days ?hrs ?mins ?secs " plural case sensitive